iden3/circom_old/README.md

-# circon
+# Circon

-Circon is a language designed to write aritmetic circuits to be used in zero knowlage proof.
+Circon is a language designed to write arithmetic circuits and can be used in zero knowledge proofs.

-Concretly it is designed to work in convination with [zksnarks javascript library](https://github.com/iden3/zksnark)
+In particular, it is designed to work in [zksnarks JavaScript library](https://github.com/iden3/zksnark).

 ## Usage

 ### First circuit

-Create a circuit.
-This is a simple example for a NAND door:
+Creation of a circuit.
+This is an example of a NAND door:

 ```
 template NAND() {